 Mr. Cerruti transitioned into civilian satellite work doing ground station projects for Istanbul Technical University, the Center for Remote Sensing and Processing at the National University of Singapore and for the Korean Aerospace Research Institute, Korea's equivalent to NASA.

 Mr. Cerruti moved into the Internet space building a custom traffic measurement and billing system for the worldwide network of Digital Island.
 This system was later acquired by Cable and Wireless.
 Mr. Cerruti was also employed to build an online video portal to deliver training videos for computer software.
 Prior to coming to e3, Mr. Cerruti was leading a team that managed the software system used in cell phone refurbishment.

 Mr. Cerruti's association with e3 began with his connection to The League of Amazing Programmers where he remains a volunteer teacher for Java programming.
 He also enjoys teaching classes for UCSD Extension and Sally Ride Science Junior Academy.
 Mr. Cerruti brings 30 years of experience in scientific and engineering software development to the teaching of math.
 Through the use of programming and real world experience he hopes to encourage the pursuit of STEM careers and make math more meaningful for all of e3's scholars.

-Mr. Cerruti is married and has two sons attending high school in North County.
+Mr. Cerruti is married and has two sons living at home in North County while attending college.
 He comes from a family of teachers and his wife has taught math for more than 15 years.
 It was a given that he would take up the family business and he is excited to have found e3, an amazing institution with incredible people, to make that happen.